-Bay Dreams 2019: Festival-goers gearing up for favourite performers Sheck Wes, Macky Gee and Cardi B in Mount Maunganui
+Ladi6, Katchafire wow early crowd at Bay Dreams 2019

 Mirfin said it was the because it's the "best lineup I've ever seen" and loved festivals because of the "vibe and music".

+Katchafire drew a large crowd after Ladi6, with many enjoying the sunshine and reggae vibes.

-Saxon Moore, 23, also attended last night's pre-party.
-She said here to watch Sticky, Cardi B, Peking Duck.
+Saxon Moore, 23, who also attended last night's pre-party said she was keen to watch Sticky, Cardi B, Peking Duck.

-Many others have been stuck on State Highway 29A approaching the stadium.
+Some festival-goers had to wait sometime before their arrival due to heavy traffic backed up, but moving, along State Highway 29A approaching the stadium.

-Traffic is backed up about 2km from the Baypark roundabout, but it was moving.

 Bay Dreams Mount Maunganui is a sell-out festival featuring hip-hop superstar Cardi B, Sheck Wes, Rich The Kid Shapeshifter, Tash Sultana, Joey Bada$$, Sticky Fingers, Peking Duk, $uicideboy$, Macky Gee, Pnau, Katchafire and more.

+Earlier, American rapper Joey Bada$$ shared on social media one of his first Mount Maunganui experiences - a skydive.

-The musician, who is in town as one of the main acts at Bay Dreams Mount Maunganui today, posted photos of himself skydiving on his Instagram page on January 1 with the caption "JUMPED INTO 2019 LIKE....
+The musician posted photos of himself skydiving on his Instagram page on January 1 with the caption "JUMPED INTO 2019 LIKE....
 HAPPY NEW YEAR", tagging Mount Maunganui as his location.

-Rotorua's Matt Balfour, 20, was looking forward to seeing Mo Bamba rapper, Sheck Wes.
+Rotorua's Matt Balfour, 20, said prior to the concert today he was looking forward to seeing Mo Bamba rapper, Sheck Wes.
 Heading to the concert with seven friends, he said he was meeting plenty more friends at the event.
 One of his friends, Dejae Adlam, couldn't wait for Macky Gee because "Bangers N Mash".

 "The forecast is light breezes, and the boys are most certainly on," Balfour said.